MileHacker Logo

 Health Guidelines

 Recommended vaccinations include: Typhoid (food- and water-borne), Hepatitis A (food- and water-borne), Tetanus-Diphtheria (routine vaccinations), Measles-Mumps-Rubella (MMR - confirm two doses), Polio (important given recent outbreaks in some regions), Hepatitis B (longer stays or high-risk activities), and Rabies (outdoor activities, animal contact, or prolonged stays in rural areas).
-While Dhaka itself has a lower risk for rabies, animal encounters can occur.
+While Dhaka itself has a lower risk for rabies, encounters with animals can occur.

 Health & Safety Tips